ConvoCollective/web/site/terms/context.txt.md

 	* *Mostly sunny with a high of 78 degrees and a low of 71 degrees.*
 * *How long will it take me to get **there**?*

-Where "**there**" is refering to Austin, TX which was established in the first question.
+Where "**there**" is referring to Austin, TX which was established in the first question.

 --
 #### Synonyms